Higher Limits Trek

 Why choose Higher Limits Trek?

 Higher Limits Trek is a local agency base on Himalayan Country, Nepal.
-We know better our Cultural, Heritage & Nature.
+We are friendly with our Cultural, Heritage & Nature.

 Higher Limits Trek believe the beautiful Nature & Culture are our best attributes, so we never undertake any activity that undermines our Heritage.